The Potsdam Agreement

 After liberating Eastern Europe from Nazi control, Stalin kept his army stationed in the countries.
 By July, soviet forces controlled the Baltic states, Finland, Poland, Czechoslovakia, Hungary, Bulgaria and Romania.

-Stalin ignored the wishes of the Polish people and the Declaration on Liberated Europe agreed at Yalta, using rigged elections to set up a communist government in Poland, insitisting it was a defensive measure to secure the Soviet Union against any future attacks. (creating a buffer zone)
+Stalin ignored the wishes of the Polish people and the Declaration on Liberated Europe agreed at Yalta, using rigged elections to set up a communist government in Poland, insisting it was a defensive measure to secure the Soviet Union against any future attacks. (creating a buffer zone)

 3. The USA had tested an atomic bomb successfully

-On the 16th July 1945, the Americans had successfully tested an atomic bomb in the Nevada desert, believing it could put the USA is a stronger position to negotiate with Stalin, Truman was prepared to use it as a 'bargaining chip' to make Stalin give in to American demands.
+On the 16th July 1945, the Americans successfully tested an atomic bomb in the Nevada desert, believing it could put the USA is a stronger position to negotiate with Stalin, Truman was prepared to use it as a 'bargaining chip' to make Stalin give in to American demands.

-Churchill lost the British elections and was replaced by Clement Attlee half way through the Potsdam conference.
+Churchill lost the British elections and was replaced by Clement Attlee halfway through the Potsdam conference.

 Without Churchill's presence, the conference was dominated by rivalry and Truman and Stalin's suspicion of each other.